lima1909/ztep/README.md

 </div>

-`ztep` is an extension for Iterators written in ⚡ZIG ⚡.

 It is heavily inspired by the iterators in the Rust standard library [std::iter::Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html).
 This also includes **optimizations** for special iterators, such as for `arrays`, where it is easy to jump to a specific item (position).

 #### Supported zig-versions: